vtnerd/MaidSafe-Network-Filesystem/docs/api.md

 ## Storage Abstractions ##
 ### File ###
 Data on the SAFE network is stored in Files.
-A File can contain text or binary data, and the SAFE network has no upward limit on size.
+A File can contain text or binary data, and the SAFE network has no upward limit on File size.
 However, local system contraints may apply to maximum File size.
 Every File also has a name, which is represented by a string of UTF-8 characters.

 ### Directory ###
-A directory is a virtual object containing other Directories or Files, and must contain at least one Directory or File (a Directory must have 1 File or Directory, and can have 0-∞ Files and 0-∞ Directories).
+A Directory is a virtual object containing other Directories or Files, and must contain at least one Directory or File (a Directory must have 1 File or Directory, and can have 0-∞ Files and 0-∞ Directories).
 Every Directory has a name, which is represented by a string of UTF-8 characters.

 ### Path ###
-The SAFE network uses the same concept as Posix filesystems to specify directories and files.
-A file or directory in the SAFE network is referenced by a string that corresponds to a virtual location on the network.
+The SAFE network uses the same concept as Posix filesystems to specify Directories and Files.
+A Directory or File in the SAFE network is referenced by a string that corresponds to a virtual location on the network.
 Directories are separated `/` and the group of characters after the last `/` represents the filename.
 For example: `/file1` references a file named `file1` in the top-level (unnamed root) directory, whereas `/directory1/file1` references a file named `file1` in the directory `directory1`.
 Despite having the same name, these two files are **not** the same because they are in different directories.

 Every SAFE identity has its own unique unnamed root.
 For example `/directory/file1` in the identity representing `user1` is **not** the same file as `/directory/file1` in the identity representing `user2`.
 This allows users to store data securely and separately from other users on the network.
 Developers *should* be aware that different SAFE Apps using the same identity can see the files stored by other SAFE Apps.
 Until otherwise stated, if a user wants to keep files hidden from a specific SAFE App, a different identity will have to be used.